mosharaf/eecs598/Assignmnets/Assignment1/README.md

 source !$
 ```

+### Setup Programming Language

+You choose either Java or Scala to finish this assignment.
+You will need to install the corresponding build tool.

+#### Scala

 Another thing you may soon find useful is the Simple Build Tool (sbt), run the following command to install it:

 ```bash